 Amendment of this anti-spam commitment

 From time to time, Fast2eat will review and update this Anti-Spam Commitment as required to keep current with rules and regulations, new technologies, standards, our business practices and outside parties’ concerns.
-We will post any Anti-Spam Commitment changes on this page and, if the changes are significant, we will provide a more prominent notice (including, as the case may be, email notification of Anti-Spam Commitment changes).
+We will post any Anti-Spam Commitment changes on this page.
+If the changes are significant, we will provide a more prominent notice (including, as the case may be, email notification of Anti-Spam Commitment changes).

 Questions or concerns about this anti-spam commitment?